timescale/docs/use-timescale/ingest-data/ingest-kafka.md

 You can ingest data into TimescaleDB using the Kafka Connect JDBC sink connector with a JDBC driver.
-Kafka Connect can be distributed to provide fault tolerance to ensure the connectors are running and continually keeping up with changes in the database.
+Kafka Connect can be distributed to provide fault tolerance to ensure the connectors are running and continuosly keeping up with changes in the database.

 For more information about the Kafka Connect JDBC sink connector, see the